-As a generalisation, most employers will want to avoid hiring someone who has a drinking problem or whom will take multiple smoke breaks throughout the day – it’s even a concern for insurance.
-You can find out if they’ve had trouble with health policies in the past by asking a question such as “Have you been disciplined previously for violating company policies forbidding the use of alcohol or tobacco products?” instead of asking a direct question.
+If you want to find out if they’ve had trouble with health policies in the past ask something like, “have you been disciplined previously for violating company policies forbidding the use of alcohol or tobacco products?”

 Illegal: “Do you take drugs?”

-Although these are not essential requirements to a sales role, these personal questions must not be asked under any circumstances.
-If it necessary that you find out how tall or how much they weigh (for whatever reason that may be) its best to ask them a question upon the basis of “Are you able to reach items that are on a shelf that is five feet tall?” or “Are you able to lift a box weighing up to 40 pounds?”
+If it’s necessary that you find out how tall they are or how much they weigh, it’s best to ask them a question like “are you able to reach items that are on a shelf that’s five feet tall?”
+Or, “are you able to lift a box weighing up to 40 pounds?”

 Illegal: “How many sick days did you take last year?”

-Of course no one wants to employee a candidate who takes a day of here and there at their own leisure but even the most dedicated of dedicated workers get sick every now and then.
-Take a look at missed days as a whole to measure the candidate’s commitment by asking a question such as “How many days of work did you miss last year?”
+No one wants to employ a candidate that takes multiple days off for their own leisure.
+But even the most dedicated workers get sick.
+Instead, measure the candidate’s commitment by asking a question such as “how many days of work did you miss last year?”

 Illegal: “Do you have any disabilities?”

-Physical or mental abilities can affect a candidate’s ability to do a job but it’s absolutely critical that you avoid asking them about them.
-Instead, you should ask the applicant if they can handle what is required for example “Are you able to perform the specific duties of this position?”
+Physical or mental disabilities can affect a candidate’s ability to do a job, but it’s absolutely critical that you avoid asking them about them.
+Instead, you should ask the applicant if they can handle what is required as part of the role.
+For example, “are you able to perform the specific duties of this position?”

 Illegal: “Have you had any recent or past illnesses or operations?”

-Illness isn’t something that most people can help however it’s understandable that gauging commitment is important.
-As an alternative you can ask “Are you able to perform the essential functions of this job with or without reasonable accommodations?”
+As an alternative, you can ask “are you able to perform the essential functions of this job with or without reasonable accommodations?”